IF YOU’RE NOT DUTCH, YOU’RE NOT MUCH

 PROUD TO BE POLISH

-That's been a common license plate here in Grand Rapids - usually displayed upside-down by a Polish-America, a member of our second largest ethnic group.
+That’s also been a common bumper sticker here in Grand Rapids – usually displayed upside-down by a good-natured Polish-America, a member of our second largest ethnic group.

-I grew up Dutch-Canadian (my parents were immigrants first from the Netherlands to Canada, and later to the States) and attended predominantly ethnic Dutch-American churches and schools.
+I grew up Dutch-Canadian (my parents were immigrants first from the Netherlands to Canada, and later moved from Canada to the States) and attended predominantly ethnic Dutch-American churches and schools.